anyei/sfdc-package-to-txt/README.md

 | --outputextension |This is to change the output file extension, by default is .txt.|

+### As Environment variable
+In all my samples above, i have this little program as environment variable.
+You just have to edit the "Path" entry for the "System Variables" section, add your folder location of this program.
+I would recommend you to rename the program to be lowercase like i did.

 ## TODO
 1. Produce a cross platform version of this app.